 Tropicana Field is one of only two major league ballparks to still use artificial turf, the other being Toronto, ON's Rogers Centre.
 It is also the last fully enclosed ballpark in the major leagues.
 It is infamous for its steel concourses that hang above the field, below the roof, and regularly interfere with balls hit high in the air.
 Special ground rules have been designed to cover this situation, but their presence is still resented by most fans.
 The ballpark's geographic location is also a source of dissatisfaction, as it sits in a cluster of highways far from where most fans live or work.
 Another sign of how little love there is for the park is that the Rays are the only team never to have hosted the All-Star Game, as Major League Baseball does not wish to see one of its showcase events played in such a dreadful setting.

 In addition to the park's unfriendly nature, the Rays are also saddled with a punishing long-term lease, that was designed to prevent others from doing exactly what the city of St. Petersburg had done in the 1980s and early 1990s, i.e. court the team by promising a move into a better ballpark.
-The Rays have repeatedly looked for a solution to move out of Tropicana Field, but have been thwarted by the inability of the various cities in the Tampa Bay area to work together.
-The city of St. Petersburg does not want the team to move to a downtown Tampa, FL location, while other cities do not want to finance construction of a new ballpark in St. Pete, fearing that this would repeat the bad experience of Tropicana Field.
+The Rays repeatedly looked for a solution to move out of Tropicana Field, but were long thwarted by the inability of the various cities in the Tampa Bay area to work together.
+The city of St. Petersburg did not want the team to move to a downtown Tampa, FL location, while other cities do not want to finance construction of a new ballpark in St. Pete, fearing that this would repeat the bad experience of Tropicana Field.
 As of 2015, the situation was still at a stalemate, while a number of powerful figures around baseball were beginning to hint that Montreal, QC would be a fine location for a major league team again, if that city put together a solid plan to build a new ballpark.
+However, St. Petersburg then relented on its stranglehold, giving ownership a window to explore other potential locations in the Tampa Bay area.

 - Bob Andelman: Stadium for Rent: Tampa Bay's Quest for Major League Baseball, McFarland, Jefferson, NC, 1993.